cloudfoundry-attic/gcp-broker-proxy/README.md

 # Google Cloud Platform Proxy Service Broker
 [![Build Status](https://travis-ci.org/cloudfoundry-incubator/gcp-broker-proxy.svg?branch=master)](https://travis-ci.org/cloudfoundry-incubator/gcp-broker-proxy)

 ### Warning: This proxy will not function until async bindings are supported in Cloud Foundry.
+Access to the Google Hosted Service Broker Early Access Program (EAP) is also required.

 **Note**: This repository should be imported as code.cloudfoundry.org/gcp-broker-proxy.

 This broker proxies requests to Google's hosted service broker.
-It handles the OAuth flow and allows the GCP to be registered in CloudFoundry.
+It handles the OAuth flow and allows the Google Cloud Hosted Service Broker to be registered in Cloud Foundry.

 ### Installation
 ```